 Steven W. Beattie, The National Post

 “The title of this collection nicely expresses an essential component in the tales: a transgressively Equipoisal approach to the fractal convolutions of twenty-first century Fantastika.”

 “Bechtel’s collection explores that permeable place between speculative fiction and realist fiction, not shying away from either, but interweaving them – because reality IS speculative, and good speculative fiction should evoke questions and speculations about reality.”

 Derek Newman-Stille, Speculating Canada

 (Links to additional reviews and media coverage here.)

-Watch here for additional events as details become available, including appearances at various literary festivals and SF conventions, plus additional readings and signings.
+Watch here for additional events as details become available, including future Canadian Authors’ Association events, appearances at various literary conferences, festivals, and SF conventions, and additional readings and signings.

 And finally, back for the hometown convention.
 This one’s always lots of fun, and I’m looking forward to spending a bit more time at the con this year than I...

 And here we go!
 Time for the next one.
 This time, it’s a semi-international trip to Washington, D.C. for the World Fantasy Convention.
 In some senses this feels like the...